cliffhangerz/fairweatherhikers/README.md

 ```

 ### Run tests
-Open a second terminal window and type:
+Open a second terminal window, navigate to the project directory, and type:
 ```bash
 > gulp
 ```